anty-filidor/template-python/README.md

 # `pre-commit` template for your Python project

-## How does it work?
+`pre-commit` is a tool that runs hooks on every attempt to commit changes made in a repository.

-`pre-commit` is a tool that runs hooks at every attempt to commit changes that have been made in the repository.
-This project contains configuration files that makes it a useful tool to validate Python code against the official style-guides.
+This project contains configuration files that make it a useful tool for validating Python code against official style guides.

 ## How to install it?

-The project is configured as a bunch of files that will be integrated with your project from an auxiliary remote.
-Once the configuration is completed, the remote can be used to update pre-commit.
+The project is configured as a set of files that can be integrated into your project from an auxiliary remote.
+Once the configuration is complete, the remote can be used to update `pre-commit`.

-1. Add this repo as an auxiliary remote of your project:
+1. Add this repository as an auxiliary remote to your project:
    ```bash
    git remote add pre-commit git@github.com:anty-filidor/template-python.git
    git fetch pre-commit